-All keys found under adios2.dataset are applicable globally as well as per dataset, keys found under adios2.engine only globally.
+All keys found under adios2.dataset are applicable globally as well as per dataset, keys found under adios2. engine only globally.
 Explanation of the single keys:

-- adios2.engine.type: A string that is passed directly to adios2::IO:::SetEngine for choosing the ADIOS2 engine to be used.
-Please refer to the official ADIOS2 documentation for a list of available engines. - adios2.engine.parameters: An associative array of string-formatted engine parameters, passed directly through to adios2::IO::SetParameters.
-Please refer to the official ADIOS2 documentation for the allowable engine parameters.
+- adios2.engine.type: A string that is passed directly to adios2::I0:::SetEngine for choosing the ADIOS2 engine to be used.
+Please refer to the official ADIOS2 documentation for a list of available engines. - adios2.engine.parameters: An associative array of string-formatted engine parameters, passed directly through to adios2::I0::SetParameters.
+Please refer to the official ADIOS2 documentation for the available engine parameters.
+The openPMD-api does not interpret these values and instead simply forwards them to ADIOS2. - adios2.engine.usesteps: Described more closely in the documentation for the ADIOS2 backend (usesteps). - adios2.engine.preferred_flush_target Only relevant for BP5 engine, possible values are "disk" and "buffer" (default: "disk"). - If "disk", data will be moved to disk on every flush. - If "buffer", then only upon ending an IO step or closing an engine.

-- adios2.engine.usesteps: Described more closely in the documentation for the ADIOS2 backend (usesteps). - adios2.dataset.operators: This key contains a list of ADIOS2 operators, used to enable compression or dataset transformations.
-Each object in the list has two keys: - type supported ADIOS operator type, e.g. zfp, sz - parameters is an associative map of string parameters for the operator (e.g. compression levels)